 Reverse Osmosis (RO) water filtration systems are a fantastic, and often necessary, addition in many homes.
 Drinking water quality has been called into question way too often as of late, to take the chance of drinking contaminated water.

-Where once drinking water filtration systems were only found in high-end homes, now days they are considered pretty standard.
+Where once drinking water filtration systems were only found in high-end homes, nowadays they are considered pretty standard.
 In fact, real estate agents say that buyers consider water filtration systems a selling feature when they are in the market for a new home.

 The Name of the Game